jmhawk24/connect-four/README.md

 # connect-four
 A python connect-four game

-This repo leans heavily on the FreeCodeCamp tutorial by Keith Galli.
+This is inspired by the FreeCodeCamp tutorial by Keith Galli.
 Youtube Link: https://www.youtube.com/watch?v=XGf2GcyHPhc&t=5697s

+As of now, all algorithm implementations are my own